 - Non-gutter: these types of covers basically cover substitute traditional gutters with thin aluminum louvers.

 - Foam: these gutter guards are made from plastic material that is designed to fit straight into the gutter and blocks all debris falling from the roof into the gutter.

 Our advice is very simple.
 Which gutter guard to choose is completely up to homeowners.
 It depends on their budget and circumstances.
 But it is extremely important to remember to maintain a clean gutter because this will potentially prevent a number of more serious and expensive problems in the long run.

 We’re Here For All Your Gutter Needs!

 We are certified and licensed roofing contractors and we know gutters importance.
 We also have over 36 years of experience in the industry.
 American Standard Roofing stands behind it’s work.
 Our reputation is important to us.
 We believe in never sacrificing quality for easy profits.
-We also stand behind our services for the lifetime of the product, both labor and material.
 That is why we are #1 metro Detroit roofers.
 Be sure to give us a call at (248) 350-2323 for all your roofing, siding and guttering needs.